 Address Bits Default Туре Description

 0x0008 0 0 RW For Runtime Switch mode only.
-A write 1 enables the mode switch between CAUI-10 and CAUI-4.
+A write of 1 enables the mode switch between CAUI-10 and CAUI-4.
 This is a clear on write register.
+This is an input to the trans debug module that performs the GT DRP operations.

 31:1 0 NA Reserved